Castle Personal Training is a Corstorphine, Edinburgh based company who specialise in weightloss/toning and Pre and Post Natal exercise.

 The effort you put in.
 This is the single most important thing.
 It sounds obvious really but a lot of people seem to miss this one.
 The “New mom package” that we do comes with a 7 minute home routine.
 All the ladies that religiously do the home routine 4-5 times per week in addition to the PT sessions see results much faster than ladies who don’t.

 On HealthyPostNatalBody.com we get emails from people saying their core is much stronger after 20 days but the Diastasis Recti gap will take a little bit longer to close completely for most people.

 Let’s look at some real numbers.

-This does not mean you’ll have a rock-hard stomach after 6 weeks, it will still be weak for a little while , but your separation will no longer be an issue.
+This does not mean you’ll have a rock-hard stomach after 14 weeks, but your separation will no longer be an issue.